seschwartz8/UniversityRegistrarAPI/README.md

 - As a registrar, I want to change a student's file to show that they have completed a course, so that I can see if they need to take the course again.
 - As a registrar, I want to list out all of the courses a student has taken, so that I can see if they have met their degree requirements.
 - As a registrar, I want to see how many students have not completed courses in any particular departments, so that I can tell the administration which departments need help.
+- As a registrar, I want to all courses on the course page and within the department pages ordered alphabetically

 ## Known Bugs